Boran/webfact/README.md

 The Webfactory provides a UI to interface to the Docker API, allowing operations on containers/images.
 It aims to streamline dev and operations for Drupal websites.
 See also https://github.com/Boran/webfact

 The Webfactory consists of several modules: webfact (main logic), webfact_content_types (features/views), webfact_theme (bootstrap UI), webfact-make (build/install), webfactapi (optional remote control) and webfactory (deprecated).
+The boran/drupal docker image is a key part for Drupal automation too, although the webfactory can be used with other images of course.

 You need:
 * Docker server (e.g. Ubuntu 14.04) with docker 1.5 or later